-A Flexible Spending Account (FSA) is an employee benefit that allows employees to use pre-tax dollars to pay for out-of-pocket health insurance or dependent insurance expenses.
-We currently offer two types of FSAs: Healthcare and Dependent Care FSAs.
+A Flexible Spending Account (FSA) is a benefit that employers can offer that allows employees to use pre-tax dollars to pay for out-of-pocket health insurance or dependent care expenses.
+We currently offer two types of FSAs: Healthcare and Dependent Care FSA.

-With an FSA, an employee enrolls during open enrollment period and elects how much they'd like to set aside pre-tax.
-The total amount then gets deducted evenly from each paycheck for the remainder of the year.
-Employees can then use these funds for different IRS approved expenses.
+With a FSA, you can enroll during the open enrollment period and elect how much you would like to set aside pre-tax for the year.
+The total amount is then broken up and deducted evenly from each paycheck for the remainder of the year.

 How does a Healthcare FSA work?

 Healthcare FSA can cover medical, dental or vision expenses that you would otherwise pay for out-of-pocket, including co-pays and deductibles.
-For a full list of qualified expenses please visit IRS Publication 502.
+Health insurance premiums are not an eligible expense.
+For a full list of qualified expenses, please visit IRS Publication 502.

 How does a Dependent Care FSA work?